Tiezjin/MDES-PDF-Editor/README.md

 *  README: Drafted with the assistance of Deepseek.

-## ⚠️ Disclaimer
+## Disclaimer
-This software is provided "as is" for personal and educational purposes.
+This software is provided "as is" for personal purposes.
 Always verify the results of PDF operations, especially when working with important or sensitive documents.

 **Your data stays with you—always offline, always private.**